Ski flying: Planica dominates

 Beginning with Fijas's world record in 1987, Planica enjoyed a very long period of exclusivity.
 Much like in the 1930s and 1940s, no other hills would come close to reclaiming the accolade for 24 years, despite nearly all receiving K-point upgrades to 185 m.
 Only Copper Peak remained unchanged at K145, staging its last event to date in 1994 with a hill record of 158 m shared between Werner Schuster and Mathias Wallner.
 Since then, the hill has served as a tourist attraction in which sightseers are able to access the top of the inrun via an elevator.
 In 2013, following almost two decades of disuse as a sporting venue, it was announced that the hill at Copper Peak would be renovated as the world's largest ski jumping hill, additionally capable of staging summer events.

 With seven years between Fijas and Höllwarth's world records, it was the longest drought of unbroken records since that of Tauno Luiro from 1951 was broken by Jože Šlibar in 1961.
-The margin between Höllwarth and Nieminen's world records was 7 m, the largest since Sepp Weiler and Dan Netzell in 1950, which was 8 m.
+The margin between Höllwarth and Nieminen's world records was 7 m, the largest since Rudi Gering jumped 108 m and 118 m on the same day in 1941.
 In Planica the hill was reprofiled again in 1997, and the world record was broken a further four times in the remainder of the decade, culminating with Tommy Ingebrigtsen jumping 219.5 m in 1999 to send ski flying into the new millennium.